alazareva/CBofNScala/README.md

 series of 3 differential equations.

 #### Producer-Consumer Dynamics
-Models the population dynamics of predator-pray systems.
+Models the population dynamics of predator-prey systems.

 #### Cellular Automata
-Explores the evolution of system where the state of each cell is dependant on the states of its neighbors.
+Explores the evolution of system in which the state of each cell is dependant on the states of its neighbors.
 Example: Hodgepodge Machine.

 ![Hodgepodge](https://github.com/alazareva/CBofNScala/blob/master/examples/hpm.png)